lizgab/Master-s-Project/README.md

-# Master-s-Project
+# Master's Project

 Elizabeth Gabriel and Piers Larkman

-Machine Learning for the Calibratio of Radiotelescopes
+Machine Learning for the Calibration of Radiotelescopes using Gaussian Process Modelling

-Test from Piers